 After you have removed all visible debris from your disposal, take your chopped or crushed ice cubes and place them into the garbage disposal.

-You should not fill it to the top, but put at least 1 cup of ice in your disposal.
+You should not fill it to the top, but put at least 1 cup of ice at your disposal.

 Once you’ve done this, take the rock salt and pour it into your disposal, then plug it in and turn it on.